dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 only by refusing to give up did I ever learn any of this.
 Everyone around me -- my friends and family -- wanted me to give up or just get a job and be distracted.
 Maybe they were really thinking of my best interest -- it's nearly destroyed me.

-And the ambition required to pursue a path like this ends up fostering attachment in me that should not otherwise exist.
+The ambition required to pursue a path like this ends up fostering attachment in me that should not otherwise exist.
 If I didn't desire success and greatness out of a belief that, properly postured, I could truly benefit the world, the I wouldn't want it at all.
 And yet, ironically, now that I've learned all this, I can see it, but I'm in no position to effectively use it.

-#### Horace, Carmina, IX, Book 4.
-9. 45.

-> Non possidentem multa vocaveris
->
-> recte beatum; rectius occupat
->
-> nomen beati, qui deorum
->
-> muneribus sapienter uti
->
-> duramque callet pauperiem pati
->
-> peiusque leto flagitium timet,
->
-> non ille pro caris amicis
->
-> aut patria timidus perire.

-Translation:

-> You will not rightly call him a happy man who possesses much; he
-> more rightly earns the name of happy who is skilled in wisely using
-> the gifts of the gods, and in suffering hard poverty, and who fears
-> disgrace as worse than death.

 ## Go Watch A TED Talk!